xemu-project/xemu-website/docs/docs/disc-images.md

   `D` directory to your computer.
 * Purchasing and using a special, reflashed DVD drive.
 [More details here](http://wiki.redump.org/index.php?title=Microsoft_Xbox_and_Xbox_360_Dumping_Guide).

-## Creating ISOs
+## Creating XISOs

+There are multiple tools available that can both create and extract XISO images.

 ### xdvdfs (Web or Command Line)

-The recommended tool for creating and extracting XISO images is xdvdfs, which can run entirely locally and within your web browser.
+The recommended tool for creating and extracting XISO images is xdvdfs.
+This tool can run entirely locally and within your web browser.

 [Open xdvdfs :fontawesome-solid-arrow-up-right-from-square:](https://xiso.antangelo.com){ .md-button .md-button--secondary target="_blank" }